paketo-buildpacks/blog/content/posts/0043-the-python-consolidation.md

 on Docker hub, will stay available for backward compatibility however no new update will be provided.

+Their long term availability have no guarantees and should be considered only for their historical value.
+They should not be used in new software development especially as their replacements are drop in.

 In case of issues, you are welcome to contact the maintainers either on Slack or open an issue in the corresponding GitHub repositories.